Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 ## Application

-We have already used it many times so far, but [`Application`](@ref) offers a number of additional functionalities.
-It is not a widget, but it is a signal emitter which provides the following signals:
+We have already used it many times so far, but [`Application`](@ref), which is a signal emitter, offers a number of additional functionalities.
+It provides the following signals:

 ```@eval
 using mousetrap